-If an interpretation identifies the need to revise a standard for clarity, or if the drafting team discovers a reliability gap highlighted by the request for the interpretation, the drafting team will submit a SAR with the proposed standard revision to the standards staff.
+The interpretation process was revised to include a quality review, followed by a formal team discovers a reliability gap highlighted by the request for the interpretation, the drafting team will submit a SAR with the proposed standard revision to the standards staff.
 It will be acceptable for an interpretation team to report that it cannot develop an interpretation.